shobhitsharma/embedo/README.md

 * Pinterest - See [API Reference](https://developers.pinterest.com/tools/widget-builder/)
 * Google Maps - Supports `zoom` as integer and `mapTypeId` as enum as `roadmap|satellite|hybrid|terrain` ([API Reference](https://developers.google.com/maps/documentation/javascript/reference))

+## Methods

+Embedo exposes following functions that you need after including the library:
 ### .refresh()

 The `embedo.refresh()` method can be called explicitly when you have a `change` or `resize` event, which re-calculates the dimensions of generated content.